liefery-it-legacy/blog/_posts/2019-02-20-flutter-for-newbies-why-you-should-care-about-the-build-context.md

 Scaffold.of() called with a context that does not contain a Scaffold.
 ```

-A quick look at StackOverflow reveals that this is a very common first error for people like myself who hadn't yet delved into the BuildContext.
+A quick search on StackOverflow reveals a bunch of questions with the exact error and indicates this is a common first error for people like myself who hadn't yet delved into the BuildContext.

 To find out what went wrong we need to know what this `of()` function really does.